neonwatty/polarize/README.md

-# Polarize – Enhance YouTube Coding Tutorials
+# Polarize – Accelerate Your Learning From YouTube Coding Tutorials

-**Polarize** is an open-source Chrome extension that helps developers learn faster from YouTube programming tutorials.
+**Polarize** is an open-source Chrome extension that helps coders and developers learn faster from YouTube programming tutorials.

 With a single-click, theme-adjustable overlay, Polarize brightens dark IDEs in videos, reduces glare, and uses AI to let you copy code straight from the screen.